Th3J0kr/jtb_investigator/README.md

 After the super sweet ASCII art, you will be prompted to either start an investigation (1) or quit (99).
 This menu will be have more options in the future such as import an investigation but it's just simple right now.

 Hit 1 and you will be asked for an IP or Domain Name.
 You will not be able to proceed until you provide one or the other to prevent issues down the line.

+Hit 2 and you will be asked if you want to import a report you have previously started.
+Reports are currently all just .txt files.
+Import and Export to json/csv incoming soon

 ### Investigating